nautobot/nautobot/nautobot/docs/models/extras/status.md

 ### Serializers

-- Serializers for your model must inherit from `nautobot.extras.api.serializers.StatusModelSerializerMixin`
+- Serializers for your model must inherit from `nautobot.extras.api.serializers.`

 ### Tables